 This apple galette recipe is so simple and beautiful.
 If you love apple pie, you’ll love apple galette.
 It’s basically an apple pie, but the edges are folded to the center in a beautiful presentation.
 Apple galettes are perfect for parties or gathering that you want to showcase a pie in a different way.
 Everyone always drools over how a galette looks and it tastes equally delicious to an apple pie.

 Apple galette is perfect not just for the holidays, but also for year round.
 Apples are plentiful throughout the year and different varieties of apples are great for making pies and galettes.
 So don’t feel like apple galettes are too fancy or seasonal to make for a dessert.
 Galettes are perfect year round.
 It just takes a bit of time and planning to quickly whip up this apple galette.
 Come summertime, it is the perfect dessert to easily make ahead of time for those backyard gatherings, picnics, and other good times!
+And if you’re craving another killer dessert, this apple cobbler is fabulous!

 You can make the filling up to 2 days ahead of time and you can even pre-make the dough as well.
 When you’re ready to bake, all you need to do is to roll out the dough and add the apple filling.
 Voila!
 Within an hour you’ll have a delicious, elegant and absolutely beautiful galette to share with friends and family.